DeeTechnist/Tindog/README.md

 # Tindog
-A website where you can lovers for your dogs
+A website where you can find lovers for your dogs